Treasure of Silver Lake: Box office

 In France, it was the 29th top-grossing film of 1963, selling 1,656,736 tickets.
 This was equivalent to an estimated in gross revenue.
-(Note: See Box office.)
+(Note: See Average ticket price.)

 In the Soviet Union, the film sold 39.8 million tickets in 1974.
 This was equivalent to an estimated in gross revenue.

 This adds up to a total of tickets sold worldwide, grossing an estimated in worldwide revenue.

 Sequels

 The success of the film spawned 10 direct sequels starring Barker and/or Brice, released between 1963 and :